EN English

 Debug Logging

-To debug the whole or part of your project without putting debug() to every call, you can use beginDebug() to start to debug logging, and then call debugLog() to stop it and get all debug logs as an array.
+To debug your project without adding debug() to every query, call beginDebug() to start logging.
+Then call debugLog() to stop logging and return all collected SQL statements as an array.

 $database->beginDebug();

-// Call debugLog() to stop debug logging and return all debug logs as an array.
+// Call debugLog() to stop logging and return all logged SQL statements.

 var_dump($database->debugLog());